Frameright/image-display-control-web-component/image-display-control/docs/explanation/attributes.md

 `data-disabled=` attribute.
 In order to control the console output, use the `data-loglevel=` attribute.
 See the
 [Attribute reference](../reference/attributes.md) for more details.

+Any changes to the `data-*` attributes will be picked up by the web component.